bnjns/metabase-sdk-go/docs/authentication.md

 - API keys (recommended)
 - Session-based, using a username and password

-{: .info }
+!!! tip

-Most administrative actions require that the API key or user are a "super user".
+    It's recommended that the API key or user are added to the `Administrators` user group so that the SDK is able to perform all actions.

 ## Using an API key
-{: .d-inline-block }

-v0.49+
-{: .label .label-purple }
+!!! info "v0.49+"

 Follow Metabase's documentation to [create an API key](https://www.metabase.com/docs/latest/people-and-groups/api-keys), then use `NewApiKeyAuthenticator` to create the authenticator: